quicaxd/Exela-V2.0/README.md

 # Additional

-- Ultra Strong Anti-VM (Exela use 12 different Anti-VM method)
+- Ultra Strong Anti-VM (Exela use 12 different Anti-VM method) ( Optional )

 - Sends all files to your discord webhook in beautiful embeds and a structured zip file